DBInstance

 Optional | array

 The status of a read replica.
-If the instance isn’t a read replica, this
+If the DB instance isn’t a read replica, the

 Required | object